 Diagnostic Medical Sonography students complete the general CU core courses.
-In addition, students are required to take: 1 year of anatomy & physiology, 1 year of biology, 1 year of physics, medical terminology and pathophysiology.
+In addition, students are required to take: 1 year of anatomy & physiology, 1 year of biology, 1 semester of physics, 1 year of math, medical terminology, medical ethics and pathophysiology.
 Students must maintain a 3.0 GPA in pre professional courses and acceptance into the professional phase is not guaranteed.
 Students are strongly encouraged to maintain a 3.0 GPA in the following coursework: Anatomy & Physiology, Physics, Pathophysiology, Math, Med Terms, Communication and Political Science.
+In addition, student must complete a minimum of 40 hours of patient care experience in ultrasound prior to applying to clinical program.